rsvp/victor/README.md

 - User produces an one-way hash of a document, say, using SHA-256.
 - That hash is posted at a reliable public site, e.g. in a Bitbucket snippet or Twitter tweet with permalink.
-- That joint information is commited under the proper year/month directory.
+- That joint information is committed under the proper year/month directory.
 - Anyone can then *verify* the date and time of said hash.

 The virtue of this protocol is that the document itself